Low BMI Life Insurance Cover For Underweight People

 While obesity is a significant issue around the world, BMI has a lower bound, and being underweight can be just as bad in some ways as being overweight.

-Being underweight can affect life insurance because, much like overweight BMIs, underweight BMIs can be with certain illnesses or disorders.
+Being underweight can affect life insurance because, much like overweight BMIs, underweight BMIs can be associated with certain illnesses or disorders.

 Some medical conditions and treatments, such as chemotherapy, for example, can lead to being underweight and impact your life insurance.
 Eating disorders, similarly, can have a negative impact.